mbglab/EVRC/README.md

 --inter_chr     file path of interchromosomal interaction matrix
 --help          show help (also -h)
---sf            smooth factor (default: "auto".
+--sf            smoothing factor (default: "auto".
 Do not smooth the structure)
 --alpha         the transformation exponent from interaction matrix into distance matrix (default: 0.5)
 --scale         the size of chromosomes (default: 20.0)
 --iter_num      the number of iterations (default: "auto".
 The program will terminate when F value is less than 1E-6)